svantesuominen/hello-sign/README.md

 ## How?
 1. Create an API key: https://app.hellosign.com/home/myAccount?current_tab=api
-2. Plase the API key to the file, run, and enjoy the ride.
+2. Place the API key to the file, run, and enjoy the ride.